ororker/cmis-e360/cmis-design.md

 SpaceTT2
 : A new component that may be implemented by GU IT department to automate the integration between CMIS and Echo360.

+## TODO
+1. verify that where a timetable entry with entryslot <> 1 that it will not have an impact on integration
+2. could we update every minute in the expectation that few clashes will occur and repair clashes over-night with batch?
+3. when will E360 report a clash?

+## Challenges in integrating to Echo360 from CMIS
+One of the most challenging aspects of integrating CMIS to Echo360 is that E360 does not support invalid timetables.

 ## Different data model structures

 The data models used by CMIS and E360 differ in one very distinct aspect,